websecurify/wintersmith-appengine/README.md

 # wintersmith-appengine

 Plugin for [wintersmith](https://github.com/jnordberg/wintersmith) which converts the build directory into a Google Appengine compatible app.
+Works with wintersmith 2.

 ### Install